isomerpages/govtech-gobusiness-main/_licensing-faqs/2j-tobacco-retail-licence.md

     content: |
       Do I need to apply for this licence?
 You will need to apply for a Tobacco Retail Licence if you intend to sell tobacco products by retail at a physical outlet.
 The Tobacco Retail Licence issued is specific to only one physical outlet.
 If you are operating more than one outlet, you will need to submit a separate application for each one.

-      For a registered company, the company will need to authorise a person in managerial position to apply for the licence on its behalf via CorpPass.
+      For a registered company, the company will need to authorise a person in managerial position to apply for the licence on its behalf via Corppass.

-      For sole proprietorship or partnership, the person whose name is registered with Accounting & Corporate Regulatory Authority (ACRA), will need to apply for the Tobacco Retail Licence under his/her name via CorpPass.
+      For sole proprietorship or partnership, the person whose name is registered with Accounting & Corporate Regulatory Authority (ACRA), will need to apply for the Tobacco Retail Licence under his/her name via Corppass.

-      If you hold an SFA Hawker licence, please apply for the Tobacco Retail Licence via our Self-Service feature under your name with [SingPass](https://licence1.business.gov.sg/licence1/authentication/mainLogin.action){:target="_blank"}.
+      If you hold an SFA Hawker licence, please apply for the Tobacco Retail Licence via our Self-Service feature under your name with [Singpass](https://licence1.business.gov.sg/licence1/authentication/mainLogin.action){:target="_blank"}.

   - title: I have been issued with a provisional unit number in my tenancy agreement and the number can only be confirmed at a later date.
 Can I submit my new licence application based on the provisional unit number?
     content: |